 Evaluating your risk and developing a proactive plan to address it. by Wyman Philbrook

 I originally was planning on writing about a different topic this month but the headlines in the news and the discourse that I have heard from the industry, regulatory and public sectors indicated this subject would be timely.
 Over the last few weeks there have been news stories on large scale outbreaks that have affected a large resort (200 people), 2 large ships from the same cruise line (600 & 189 people respectively ) and multiple educational & healthcare institutions.
-When you are discussing numbers of victims in the 100s from diverse locations, everyone sits up and takes notice.
+When you are discussing numbers of victims in the hundreds from diverse locations, everyone sits up and takes notice.
 As a foodservice manager, what should you know about this viral illness and how you can address it in your overall food safety plan?
-Let’s first discuss what it is and the conditions it needs to survive and spread
+Let’s first discuss what it is and the conditions it needs to survive and spread.

 Basic Facts about Norovirus